World's Strongest Man: 1970s–1980s

-In 1979, newcomer and legendary powerlifter Bill Kazmaier (USA) made his appearance, coming in 3rd after leading much of the competition.
+In 1979, newcomer and powerlifter Bill Kazmaier (USA) made his appearance, coming in 3rd after leading much of the competition.
 He dominated the sport to such an extent from 1980 to 1982, winning by a record 28 points in 1980.
 He reportedly was excluded from the competition for five years, after becoming the first man to win three consecutive WSM titles.
-He set prodigious marks with a 478.5 kg (1055 lb) silver dollar coin deadlift, 439.5 kg (969 lb) squat (smith machine), and a then-record 165.6 kg (365 lb) log lift with a rough, unbalanced log.
+He set prodigious marks with a 478.6 kg (1055 lb) silver dollar coin deadlift, 439.6 kg (969 lb) squat (smith machine), and a then-record 165.6 kg (365 lb) log lift with a rough, unbalanced log.
 This eventually earned him a place in the WSM Hall of Fame.

 After Kazmaier left, his nearest rival, former Olympian Geoff Capes from the UK, traded wins with the Icelandic powerlifter Jón Páll Sigmarsson, with Capes winning in 1983 and 1985, and Sigmarsson in 1984 and 1986.
 Sigmarsson raised the popularity and awareness of the event to new levels.
 He died three years after winning his 4th and final WSM in 1990.
-In 1987, Sigmarsson would defeat Capes and Kazmaier in Pure Strength.
+In 1987, Sigmarsson defeated Capes and Kazmaier in Pure Strength.
 Kazmaier returned to WSM in 1988, but could not dethrone Sigmarsson, who won his 3rd title.
 The only other man to claim the title in this era was Jamie Reeves, which he did in 1989.
 Reeves was injured in 1990, as Sigmarsson narrowly claimed his 4th title ahead of O.D.
 Wilson, who was leading by 5.5 points going into the final event, a controversial 200m race with 100 kg on the back.
 Sigmarsson won the event, and the much larger Wilson finished way down the field, meaning Jon Pall became the first man to claim four titles.